 Tee Ball: Local league must establish the age structure for the Tee Ball Division.
 Players league age 4 are eligible ONLY for Tee Ball, unless otherwise approved by the Charter Committee.
-EXCEPTION: Participants league age 5 and 6 are permitted to advance to Minor League Coach Pitch or machine pitch after participation in Tee Ball for one year.
+EXCEPTION: Participants league age 5 and 6 are permitted to advance to Minor League Coach Pitch or Machine Pitch after participation in Tee Ball for one year.
 A player listed on a Tee Ball roster shall not be permitted to play with a Minor League team.

 - (d) If a team loses any player(s) on the roster during the current season through illness, injury, change of address, or other justifiable reasons (subject to Board approval), another player shall be obtained through the player agent, to replace the one lost.
 The playing ability of the participant shall not be considered a justifiable reason for replacement.
 Such replacement must be of such league age as to comply with Regulation III(c), and must be eligible under all sections of Regulation IV.
-The local league (or district, if the Big League is administered as a district operation) should specify in its local rules the number of days allowed for a manager to comply with selection of a replacement.
-When changes are desired, the following procedures must be followed: - 1.
-Manager shall acquaint the Board of Directors of the local league (or district, if
+The local league should specify in its local rules the number of days allowed for a manager to comply with selection of a replacement.
+When changes are desired, the following procedures must be followed: - Manager shall acquaint the Board of Directors of the local league with the conditions which necessitate the request for a replacement.